Drunin-Martin/manual-testing/README.md

       - 100 threads, 3825 Initial Delay, 125 Startup Time, 300 Hold Load for (sec), 75 Shutdown Time
       - 75 threads, 4250 Initial Delay, 125 Startup Time, 300 Hold Load for (sec), 50 Shutdown Time

-5. **Add Sampler:**
+## Add Sampler:
    - Right-click on the Thread Group you created and choose "Add > Sampler > HTTP Request" to add an HTTP request sampler.
 This sampler represents the web request you want to test.

-6. **Configure HTTP Request:**
+## Configure HTTP Request:
-   - In the HTTP Request sampler settings, enter the server name (www.testbytes.net) or IP address, protocol (HTTP or HTTPS), method (GET, POST, etc.), path (here we should add only "/"), and any parameters or headers required for the request.
+   - In the HTTP Request sampler settings, enter the server name (www.testbytes.net) or IP address, protocol (HTTP or HTTPS), method (GET, POST, etc.), path (here we should only add "/"), and any parameters or headers required for the request.

    - Our website to test is [Testbytes](https://www.testbytes.net/).

-7. **Add Listeners:**
+## Add Listeners:
    - Listeners are used to view the results of your test.
 Right-click on the Thread Group and choose "Add > Listener" to add a listener.
 Common listeners include "View Results Tree" for detailed results, "Summary Report" for a summary of results and "View Results in Table" which conveys about each sample in the form of a table.

-8. **Run the Test:**
+## Run the Test:
    - Click on the "Start" button (green triangle) in the toolbar to run your test.
 JMeter will simulate the specified number of users sending requests to the server according to the configured settings.

-9. **Analyze Results:**
+## Analyze Results:
    - Once the test is complete, you can analyze the results using the listeners you added.
 Pay attention to metrics such as response time, throughput, error rate, and server resource usage.

-10. **Adjust Test Plan:**
+## Adjust Test Plan:
    - Based on the results, you may need to adjust your test plan by tweaking the number of users, ramp-up time, or other settings to achieve the desired stress level.

-11. **Save and Share Results:**
+## Save and Share Results:
    - Save your test plan for future use and share the results with stakeholders for analysis and decision-making.